myng15/arxiv-llm-rag-research-assistant/README.md

 3. **Configure API keys**:

-Create a .env file in the root directory with the following environment variables:
+Create a .env file in the root project directory with the following environment variables:

    ```bash
     HF_TOKEN=<your-huggingface-token>